 Skip to Content

-Easy Ambrosia Recipe You’ll Love
+Easy Ambrosia Recipe with Sour Cream

 Easy ambrosia recipe for you that just takes a few ingredients and is really yummy.
 Dessert side dish with fruit and marshmallows our whole family loves.
+If you loved our pistachio pudding ambrosia creamy fruit salad this is an Old Fashioned Southern variation.

 easy ambrosia recipe

-Ambrosia Salad
+How to Make Ambrosia Salad

 • There are seriously only 5 ingredients to this classic ambrosia salad recipe.